apache/apex-core/operators/io/file_output_operator.md

 ## Automatic rotation

 ## Fault-tolerance
-There are two issues that should be addressed in order to make the operator fault-tolerant -
+There are two issues that should be addressed in order to make the operator fault-tolerant:

-1. The operator flushes data to filesystem every application window.
+1. The operator flushes data to the filesystem every application window.
 This implies that after a failure when the operator is re-deployed and tuples of a window are replayed, then duplicate data will be saved to the files.
-This is handled by recording how much the operator has written to each file every window in a state that is checkpointed and truncating files after deployment.
+This is handled by recording how much the operator has written to each file every window in a state that is checkpointed and truncating files back to the recovery checkpoint after re-deployment.

 2. While writing to HDFS, if the operator gets killed and didn't have the opportunity to close a file, then later when it is redeployed it will attempt to truncate/restore that file.
 Restoring a file may fail because the lease that the previous process (operator instance before failure) had acquired from namenode to write to a file may still linger and therefore there can be exceptions in acquiring the lease again by the new process (operator instance after failure).
-This is handled by always writing data to temporary files and renaming these files to actual files when a file is ensured to be finalized (closed) for writing, that is, no more data will be written to it.
+This is handled by always writing data to temporary files and renaming these files to actual files when a file is finalized (closed) for writing, that is, we are sure that no more data will be written to it.
+The relevant configuration item is:
   - **alwaysWriteToTmp**: enables/disables writing to a temporary file. *Default*: true.

 Most of the complexity in the code comes from making this operator fault-tolerant.

 ### Checkpointed states needed for fault-tolerance

-- `endOffsets` : `Map<String, MutableLong>`
-This contains the size of each file as it is being updated by the operator.
+- `endOffsets`: contains the size of each file as it is being updated by the operator.
 It helps the operator to restore a file during recovery in operator `setup(...)` and is also used while loading a stream to find out if the operator has seen a file before.

-- `fileNameToTmpName` : `Map<String, String>`
-This contains the name of the temporary file per actual file.
+- `fileNameToTmpName`: contains the name of the temporary file per actual file.
 It is needed because the name of a temporary file is random.
 They are named based on the timestamp when the stream is created.
-During recovery the operator need to know the temp file which it was writing to and if it needs restoration then it creates a new temp file and updates this mapping.
+During recovery the operator needs to know the temp file which it was writing to and if it needs restoration then it creates a new temp file and updates this mapping.

-- `finalizedFiles` : `Map<Long, Set<String>>`
-This contains set of files which were requested to be finalized per window id.
+- `finalizedFiles`: contains set of files which were requested to be finalized per window id.

-- `finalizedPart` : `Map<String, MutableInt>`
-This contains the latest `part` of each file which was requested to be finalized.
+- `finalizedPart`: contains the latest `part` of each file which was requested to be finalized.

 The use of `finalizedFiles` and `finalizedPart` are explained in detail under [`requestFinalize(...)`](#requestFinalize) method.

+### Recovering files
+When the operator is re-deployed, it checks in its `setup(...)` method if the state of a file which it has seen before the failure is consistent with the file's state on the file system, that is, the size of the file on the file system should match the size in the `endOffsets`.
+When it doesn't the operator truncates the file.

+For example, let's say the operator wrote 100 bytes to test1.txt by the end of window 10.
+It wrote another 20 bytes by the end of window 12 but failed in window 13.
+When the operator gets re-deployed it is restored with window 10 (recovery checkpoint) state.
+In the previous run, by the end of window 10, the size of file on the filesystem was 100 bytes but now it is 120 bytes.
+Tuples for windows 11 & 12 are going to be replayed.
+Therefore, in order to avoid writing duplicates to test1.txt, the operator truncates the file to size 10.

 ### <a name="requestFinalize"></a>`requestFinalize(String fileName)`
+When the operator is always writing to temporary files (in order to avoid HDFS Lease exceptions), then it is necessary to rename the temporary files to the actual files once it has been determined that the files are closed.
+This is refered to as *finalization* of files and the method allows the user code to specify when a file is ready for finalization.

+In this method, the requested file (or in the case of rotation &mdash; all the file parts including the latest open part which have not yet been requested for finalization) are registered for finalization.
+Registration is basically adding the file names to `finalizedFiles` state and updating `finalizedPart`.

+The process of *finalization* of all the files which were requested till the window *w* is deferred till window *w* is committed.
+This is because until a window is committed it can be replayed after a failure which means that a file can be open for writing even after it was requested for finalization.

+When rotation is enabled, part files as and when they get completed are requested for finalization.
+However, when rotation is not enabled user code needs to invoke this method as the knowledge that when a file is closed is unknown to this abstract operator.